NG-Geeks/Admindashboard/README.md

 Commit your changes (git commit -m 'Add your feature').
 Push to your branch (git push origin feature/your-feature).
 Create a pull request with a description of your changes.
-Deployment
-Deploying to Vercel
-To deploy this project to Vercel, follow these steps:

-Push your changes to GitHub.
-Go to Vercel, log in, and click on New Project.
-Select your repository from GitHub.
-Vercel will automatically detect the project as a Next.js app and configure the build settings.
-Click Deploy to deploy your app.
-Deploying to Other Platforms
-You can also deploy this project to other platforms, like Netlify or AWS Amplify, by following their respective deployment guides for Next.js.

 License
 This project is licensed under the MIT License - see the LICENSE file for details.